-This practice note provides guidance on plumbing work that is captured through the 2022 edition of the NCC.
-Not all plumbing work is within scope of the NCC, for example there may be requirements regulated under other legislation such as the Gas Safety Act 1997.
+This practice note provides guidence on plumbing work that is captured through the 2022 edition of the NCC.
+Not at plumbing work is viiting a ope of the NCC, for example there may be requirements regulated under other egislater such as the Gas Safety Act 1997.